spolu/settle/site/content/posts/settle-introduction.md

 -stan

 [0] Lightning networks elegantly circumvent the problem of per transaction fees but don't help with the "onboarding" problem.
+Settle is deeply inspired by lightning networks and shares many aspects with them, replacing the backing cryptocurrency by pre-expressed user trust.

 [1] see the [Mint documentation](/documentation).
 In particular, the protocol is safe in the sense that there is no double-spend but users can loose money if